Release Date: 2000

 Type: Virtual Analog / Subtractive Synthesis

-Put simply, when I first saw photos of it I was blown away by the interface — so many knobs and buttons, it just seemed like a very fun synth to play and tweak real-time, since hardly any menu diving would be required.
-Further, due to my interest in ambient electronica, the ability to have up to 7 on-board effects enabled SIMULTANEOUSLY per patch was a big plus, as I tend to like my reverbs and delays being used at the same time .
+Put simply, when I first saw photos of it back in 2012 I was blown away by the interface — so many knobs and buttons, it just seemed like a very fun synth to play and tweak real-time, since hardly any menu diving would be required.
+Further, due to my interest in ambient electronica, the multi-timbral capabilities and ability to have up to 7 on-board effects enabled SIMULTANEOUSLY per patch was a big plus, as I tend to like reverbs and delays being used at the same time .
 With 24 voices and the ability to upgrade to 36 or 48 voice models via expansion cards, this is a beast of a synth in terms of polyphony.

-Overall once you get accustomed to the SN2’s design and programming methods, you’ll be off creating new sounds without issue.
-If you see one on your local Craigslist or Buy & Sell, stop by to test it out… they aren’t that readily available, and you may be pleasantly surprised at what it can do! 🙂
+Overall once you get accustomed to the SN2’s design and programming methods, you’ll be off creating new sounds in no time.
+If you see one on your local Craigslist, eBay or Reverb.com, definitely take note… they aren’t that readily available, and they are still excellent virtual analog synthesizers today.

 |Interface||43 knobs, 134 buttons, 134 LEDs|

 |Polyphony||24, 36, 48-voice models; plus additional 12 or 24-voice expansion boards|